thedavidchu/puzzles/reflections_on_trusting_trust/README.md

 code.

 Two key observations allowed me to do this:
-1. printf's format is not applied recursively.
+1. `printf`'s format is not applied recursively.
     * E.g. `printf("%s", "%s");` will print `%s`.
-2. printf allows one to easily duplicate strings in the stdout.
+2. `printf` allows one to easily duplicate strings in the `stdout`.
     * E.g. `printf("%s%s", string, string);` will print `string` twice.

-The file `trojan.c` is more of a proof-of-concept rather than anything of value, especially considering it only prints to the stdout.
-But it was an interesting exercise.
-Also, similarly to Thompson's example file, `trojan.c` is not strictly speaking self-replicating.
+The file `trojan.c` is more of a proof-of-concept rather than anything of value, especially considering it only prints to the standard output; rather, it was an interesting exercise.
+Also, similarly to Thompson's example file, `trojan.c` is not, strictly-speaking, self-replicating.
+However, it does self- replicate its functionality.

-The file `trojan.c` has pretty formatting (i.e. indentation) that I did not want to recreate the self-replicating functionality for.
-But `real_trojan.c` is the output from `trojan.c` and is truly self-replicating.
+The reason is that the file `trojan.c` has pretty formatting (i.e. indentation), for which I did not want to recreate the self-replicating functionality.
+But the output from `trojan.c`, located in the file `real_trojan.c`, is truly self-replicating.

 To check for whether a C file is self-replicating, run the following script: